isx45128227/MongoVsPostgres/documentacio.md

 ## Docker interface

-To test our databases I have created two different Dockers.
+To test queries in Postgres and Mongo interfaces I have created two different Dockers.
 Both of them include the entire twitter database.

-### Postgres
+### Postgres docker

 * First of all we download and run Postgres docker from DockerHub, where I have te image already created.